Lotion-3/K-BLEND/README.md

 ```bash
 ./SKALE356.sh sampleFastas 2
 ```
-Evaluation information is saved in the PIPELINE_HPC_RESULTS.csv file.
+Evaluation information is saved in the PIPELINE_RESULTS_HPC.csv file.
 Models are saved in saved_models/ directory.

 When finished clean ramdisk